msuliot/ask/README.md

 To install an extension, click on the Extensions view icon on the Sidebar or press `Ctrl+Shift+X` and search for the extension by name.
 Click Install to add it to your VS Code.

 ## Step 4: Setting Up a Virtual Environment

+### From within VS code, click on view, and then command palette, then type python Create environment

+or

 1. Open a terminal in VS Code (`Ctrl+` `` `).
 2. Navigate to your project directory.